AdobeDocs/advertising.en/help/search-social-commerce/alerts/alert-export-data.md

 ---
 # Export data for custom alerts

-You can export data for a triggered alert or data for the most recently triggered alert for an alert template as a [!DNL Microsoft® Excel] workbook ([XLS](/help/search-social-commerce/glossary.md#w-x) file), a tab-separated values ([TSV](/help/search-social-commerce/glossary.md#s-t)) file, or a comma-separated values ([CSV](/help/search-social-commerce/glossary.md#c-d)) file.
+You can export data for a triggered alert or data for the most recently triggered alert for an alert template as a [!DNL Microsoft Excel] workbook ([XLS](/help/search-social-commerce/glossary.md#w-x) file), a tab-separated values ([TSV](/help/search-social-commerce/glossary.md#s-t)) file, or a comma-separated values ([CSV](/help/search-social-commerce/glossary.md#c-d)) file.
 Downloadable reports are available for ten days after the alert is triggered and are then automatically deleted.

 1. Do either of the following: